These stunning iPhone Photography Award winners were mostly shot on older iPhones

 Animals

 The iPhone X was a step up from the iPhone 7 series when it came to capturing detail and texture and the 'Animals' category leans on this.
-The winning shot of a bearded dragon, Laila Bakker's 'Strike a Pose', picks out some impressive detail on the beardies' scales, while
+The winning shot of a bearded dragon, Laila Bakker's 'Strike a Pose', picks out some impressive detail on the beardies' scales.

-Taking a more abstract approach is Elizabeth Burns' untitled shot of a what appears to be horse's mane, while Theresa Lee's 'Hair Raising' shot shows that a good understanding of composition is more than important than having a phone with multiple cameras.
+Taking a more abstract approach is Elizabeth Burns' untitled shot of (what appears to be) a horse's mane, while Theresa Lee's 'Hair Raising' shows that a good understanding of composition is more than important than having a phone with multiple cameras.
 It was shot on the iPhone XR, which has only one rear camera.

 Architecture